KAYABINGHI/SA.01-Phase-2-Week-2-Code-Challenge---SGP/README.md

 ## License

-This project is under Moringa school.
+This project is for educational purposes.
 You are free to use, modify, and distribute this code, provided that the original author is credited.

 ## Contact